 The answer is yes, though sometimes with qualifications.
 Many horse barns have resident or frequent visitor dogs who add to the atmosphere at the barn.
 The type of dogs, the work they perform and how much a part of the barn they really are varies both with individuals and the barn setup.

-Dogs can be excellent for vermin control - equaling or surpassing a cat's abilities. [no-glossary]Jack[/no-glossary] Russell and Parson Russell Terriers, along with Welsh Corgis (both Pembrokes and Cardigans) and Australian Cattle Dogs will keep your barn mouse and rat free.
+Dogs can be excellent for vermin control - equaling or surpassing a cat's abilities.
+Jack Russell and Parson Russell Terriers, along with Welsh Corgis (both Pembrokes and Cardigans) and Australian Cattle Dogs will keep your barn mouse and rat free.
 In addition, they will clear your pastures of woodchucks and gophers as well.
 Dogs who hunt on your property need to be up-to-date on rabies vaccinations.
 They should also receive regular parasite control treatments and get checked for tapeworms frequently.